-> 8. Under whatever name and form one may worship the Absolute Reality, it is only a means for realizing It without name and form.
-That alone is true realization, wherein one knows oneself in relation to that Reality, attains peace and realizes one’s identity with it.
+8. Under whatever name and form one may worship the Absolute Reality, it is only a means for realizing It without name and form.
+That alone is true realization, where one knows oneself in relation to that Reality, attains peace and realizes one's identity with It.

-10. Ordinary knowledge is always accompanied by ignorance, and ignorance by knowledge; the only true Knowledge is that by which one knows the Self through enquiring whose is the knowledge and ignorance.
+10. Ordinary knowledge is always accompanied by ignorance, and ignorance by knowledge.
+The only true Knowledge is that by which one knows the Self through inquiring whose is the knowledge and ignorance.

-11. Is it not, rather, ignorance to know all else without knowing oneself, the knower?
+11. Is it not ignorance to know all else without knowing oneself, the knower?
 As soon as one knows the Self, which is the substratum of knowledge and ignorance, knowledge and ignorance perish.

 12. That alone is true Knowledge which is neither knowledge nor ignorance.
 What is known is not true Knowledge.
-Since the Self shines with nothing else to know or to make known, It alone is Knowledge.
-It is not a void.
+Since the Self shines with nothing else to know or make known, It alone is Knowledge.
+It (being consciousness) is not a void.

-13. The Self, which is Knowledge, is the only Reality.
+13. The Self which is Knowledge, is the only Reality.
 Knowledge of multiplicity is false knowledge.
-This false knowledge, which is really ignorance, cannot exist apart from the Self, which is Knowledge-Reality.
+This false knowledge, which is really ignorance, cannot exist apart from the Self, which is Knowledge-Reality-Existence.
 The variety of gold ornaments is unreal, since none of them can exist without the gold of which they are all made.

 14. If the first person, I, exists, then the second and third persons, you and he, will also exist.
 By enquiring into the nature of the I, the I perishes.
 With it 'you' and 'he' also perish.
 The resultant state, which shines as Absolute Being, is one's own natural state, the Self.

 15. Only with reference to the present can the past and the future exist.
-They too, while current, are the present.
-To try to determine the nature of the past and the future while ignoring the present is like trying to count without the unit.
+They too while current, are the present.
+To try to determine the nature of past and future while ignoring the present is like trying to count without the number one.

 16. Apart, from us where is time and where is space?
 If we are bodies, we are involved in time and space, but are we?
 We are one and identical now, then, and forever, here, and everywhere.
-Therefore we, timeless, and spaceless Being, alone are.
+Therefore we, timeless, and spaceless Being, alone are (exist).

-17. To those who have not realized the Self, as well as to those who have, the word ‘I’ refers to the body, but with this difference, that for those who have not realized, the ‘I’ is confined to the body whereas for those who have realized the Self within the body the ‘I’ shines as the limitless Self.
+17. To those who have not realized the Self, as well as those who have, the word 'I' refers to the body, but with this difference: For those who have not Self realized, the 'I' is confined to the body, whereas for those who have realized the Self within the body, the 'I' shines as the limitless Self.

-18. To those who have not realized (the Self) as well as to those who have the world is real.
-But to those who have not realized, Truth is adapted to the measure of the world, whereas to those that have, Truth shines as the Formless Perfection, and as the Substratum of the world.
+18. Those who have not realized the Self as well as those who have, the world is real.
+But to those who have not Self realized, Truth is adapted to the measure of the world, whereas to those that have, Truth shines as the Formless Perfection, as the Substratum of the world.
 This is all the difference between them.

 19. Only those who have no knowledge of the Source of destiny and free-will dispute as to which of them prevails.
 They that know the Self as the one Source of destiny and free-will are free from both.
 Will they again get entangled in them?

 21. What is the Truth of the scriptures which declare that if one sees the Self one sees God?
-How can one see one’s Self?
-If, since one is a single being, one cannot see one’s Self, how can one see God?
-Only by becoming a prey to Him.
+How can one see one's Self?
+If one is a single being, one cannot see one's Self, how can one see God?
+Only by becoming consumed by God (Self aware).

 22. The Divine gives light to the mind and shines within it.
-Except by turning the mind inward and fixing it in the Divine, there is no other way to know Him through the mind.
+Except by turning the mind inward and fixing it in the Divine (your consciousness), there is no other way to know Him through the mind.

 23. The body does not say 'I'.
 No one will argue that even in deep sleep the 'I' ceases to exist.
 Once the 'I' emerges, all else emerges.
 With a keen mind enquire whence this 'I' emerges.